adriano-fonseca/PlayWithDesignPatterns/README.md

 The Abstract Factory is used when you need to create objects dynamically, these objects can have different compositions.
 Basically we have a role call Building who receives the orders and forward them to proper factory, which will built and return it.

+# Decorator Design Pattern

+When new features are needed it is a bad idea to add new code to older classes.
+This would make compact easy to understand classes complicated because they would break the Single responsibility principle.
+By using the decorator pattern a SOLID principle are being respect, the Interface segregation principle, by using many specific interfaces rather than one general purpose interface.